Monday 7th March 2022

 Get your hands on the different tools for image analysis.
 All software introduced during the workshops is either open-source software or commercial software that is available to you at the BIU image analysis workstations.

 General purpose 3D microscopy visualization and data analysis with Imaris for beginners.

 Learn how to import and handle your files, how to visualize your data and generate videos and how to detect surface spots.

 Imaris advanced (whole day):

 3D microscopy data analysis with Imaris for advanced Imaris users.
 Stitching of tiles, 3D time series, neurons, batch processing, statistic visualization and more.
 Exact topics will be adapted depending on the participants needs.

 Get started with Fiji and learn how to handle and process your files, how to count and characterize cells and how to make your analysis faster and more reproducible with macro recording.

-The course is organized by the Biomedicum Imaging Unit, University of Helsinki and will take place online.
-Participants will receive links to the online meeting rooms prior to the lectures and hands-on workshops.
+The course is organized by the Biomedicum Imaging Unit, University of Helsinki.
+Most of the course will take place in Biomedicum/ Terkko Health Hub, but some parts will be online.
+In case of any changes, we will update you as soon as possible.
+Participants will receive information on lecture rooms and/or links to the online meeting prior to the lectures and hands-on workshops.